-If you’re an international student living in Abacus House, Kings Road residence, Langfords Hotel or Imperial Hotel, you can get a free shuttle bus to your accommodation.
+If you’re living in Abacus House, Kings Road residence, Langfords Hotel or Imperial Hotel, you can get a free shuttle bus to your accommodation.
 Look out for our helpers at Brighton Station between 9am and 5pm over Welcome Weekend.

 Falmer Station shuttle bus

 If you’re arriving by train and living on campus, you can get a free shuttle bus to your campus accommodation.